-The Engineering Department is responsible for the oversight of all City infrastructure project (including sewer, water, drain and roads) design and development, as well as for review and approval of all private development City wide.
-The Department provides engineering support to other City Departments, and maintains City records and plans related to infrastructure and development.
+We are responsible for the oversight of all City infrastructure project (including sewer, water, drain and roads) design and development, as well as the review and approval of all private development City-wide.
+It is our job to provide engineering support to other City Departments, and maintain City records and plans related to infrastructure and development.
 The Department is also responsible for correction and issuance of street addresses throughout the City.

-PLEASE NOTE: Information provided on this page is for reference only, please contact the Engineering Department directly for official information at firstname.lastname@example.org or by calling the Department telephone number listed above
+PLEASE NOTE: Information provided on this page is for reference only, please contact the Engineering Department directly for official information via email or by calling the Department telephone number.

 The Federal Emergency Management Agency (FEMA) categorizes areas located in close proximity to bodies of water as varying in risk of flooding during common storm events.
 Location of a property within the flood zones designated by FEMA will typically have an impact on land usage and insurance costs.
 To determine if your property is within a flood zone, you can visit our office and view the maps or visit the FEMA website above.